davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Due to widely varying timescale of equilibration for modeled scenarios in groups **B** and **C**, the model is sensitive to assumptions about steady-state cooling of the oceanic mantle lithosphere.

-The choice of the relatively cool "GDH" model to track the evolution of the suboceanic thermal structure is important control on the scale of the variation in @fig:model_tracers|b.
+The choice of the "GDH" model to track the evolution of the suboceanic thermal structure is important control on the scale of temperature variation in @fig:model_tracers|b.
-Still, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [@Stein1995], potentially yielding higher temperatures for the younger scenarios of **B**, including the Monterey plate scenario.
+Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [@Stein1995], potentially yielding higher temperatures for the younger scenarios of **B**, including the Monterey plate scenario.

+Another key confounding factor not modeled for the subduction scenarios **B** and **C** is the effects of continued subduction outboard of the model domain.
+After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth will tend to cool the forearc lithosphere from below However, this effect should diminish over time due to the subduction of younger, hotter oceanic material [@Royden1993a] and be overprinted by the underplating of hot slab window material in **C**.

-Surface erosion is not modeled, but may be a biasing factor.
+Surface erosion is not modeled, but may bias the results.
 Any erosion will result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal [@Mancktelow1997;@England1990].
-Geologic constraints suggest that the majority of erosion to the mid-crustal levels now at the surface in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
+Geologic constraints suggest that the majority of erosion to the mid-crustal exposures in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
 The lack of erosion in the model framework biases towards predicting lower geothermal gradient overall.

-The uncertainties inherent in this model generally bias the results towards predicting lower-temperature, less-convex geotherms over the model domain over the mantle lithosphere.
+The uncertainties inherent in this model bias the results towards predicting lower-temperature, less-convex geotherms over the model domain.
 These potential biases are significant when making comparisons with measured values of heat flux and xenolith thermobarometry [e.g. @fig:model_comparison], which are not subject to these biases.
 Thus, geotherms predicted by this model might be underestimates